marklogic-community/grove-react-ui/docs/WELCOME_TUTORIAL.markdown

 ### Install Javascript Dependencies

-This command instructs npm, the Node.js package manager, to install javascript dependencies for ui and server code.
-These will be stored locally in the `node_modules` directories within `ui` and `server` [TODO: say more]:
+This command instructs npm, the Node.js package manager, to install javascript dependencies for ui and middle-tier code.
+These will be stored locally in the `node_modules` directories within `ui` and `middle-tier` [TODO: say more]:

     npm install